 CO is created as a result of incomplete combustion in appliances like gas powered electrical generators, propane stoves, heaters or a boat's internal combustion engine.
 CO gas is odorless, tasteless, initially non-irritating but can be deadly.
 Because CO is lighter than propane or gasoline vapor, without smell or taste, its presence remains undetected by humans until symptoms of exposure set in.

-CO results from incomplete burning of fossil fuels, so we may be exposed to it wherever engines operate (propulsion engines or gas generators) or near open flames (heaters or galley appliances).
+Exposure to CO is possible in enclosed or poorly ventilated spaces where exhaust from a gasoline or diesel engine, generator or open flame from a fueled cabin heater or galley appliance can collect.
 Exposure time and concentration levels determine what effect, if any, this exposure has on our bodies.
 Amounts over 100 parts per million are dangerous to human health.
-A word of caution: typical symptoms of CO exposure could easily be mistaken for seasickness because they trigger dizziness, and nausea.
-Unlike seasickness, a CO leak can be fatal if it goes undetected.
-We think this alone warrants the investment in a good CO detector.
+CO is easily absorbed in the bloodstream (combining with hemoglobin 200 times more easily than oxygen) where it reduces the blood's oxygen carrying ability, leading to hypoxia and causing "suffocation" of the victim.
+Typical symptoms of CO exposure could easily be mistaken for seasickness because they trigger dizziness and nausea.
+We think this alone warrants the investment in a good CO detector on any boat.

 |100 ppm||.01%||Slight headache in two to three hours|

 |200 ppm||.02%||Slight headache within two to three hours; loss of judgement|